haChristopher/variability-based-reduction-replication-package/README.md

     pygraphviz
 ```

-# Replication Package
+# Experiments
-All experiment configurations, measurement results and call graphs can be found in the [Replication Package](./replication-package/README.md)
+All experiment configurations, measurement results and call graphs can be found in the [experiments directory](./experiments/README.md)